kdh123/DhCamera/README.md

 ```
 ## Warning
 - If OS version is less than 10, you should allow storage permission or a photo can't be saved into the storage and rendered on the screen.
+- To support Android 16KB policy, use version 1.0.0-beta02 or higher (If you use 1.0.0-beta02 version or higher, kotlin version should be 2.x.x)

 ## How to use
 You can start Camera Activity through like below code.